yosoufe/VAMR/README.md

 We are using docker, We are installing all the requirements inside the docker and run everything inside the docker.

-`cli.py` is a helper command line tool to build and run docker images.
+`cli.py` is a helper command line tool to build and run docker image.

 ```sh
 # to install the cli.py's dependencies